jurerotar/Pillage-First-Ask-Questions-Later/README.md

 ### Can this project be converted to multiplayer?

-The broader vision for this project (assuming everything aligns **really**, **really** perfectly) is to eventually support both single-player and multiplayer modes from the same app.
-The frontend is being built with this in mind, so the project could later accommodate a full backend to enable multiplayer while still supporting single-player.

-There are of course differences between single-player and multiplayer from a game design perspective, but those differences are small enough to not really warrant building a completely separate application, in my opinion.
+The current vision for this project is to become a browser-only, standalone app, allowing full single-player gameplay.
+Because of this, it does not currently accommodate any backend integration.
+This does not mean the answer is no though.
+One of the hopes for this project is that it would eventually be forked, reorganized and connected to a backend.
+This would allow most of the UI to be reused between this app and the fork, reducing the amount of effort needed on the fork.

 If you're passionate about backend development and interested in helping to get the multiplayer up and running, let's get in touch!